(No ratings)

 Because the musculoskeletal system involves so much of the body, problems here can be incredibly varied in their type and severity.
 Some musculoskeletal problems will go away on their own or only require rest, while others may require medication, physical therapy, or even surgery.

-Dr. Francois D. Lalonde, MD graduated from University of Toronto Faculty of Medicine.
+Dr. Francois D. Lalonde, MD graduated from University of Missouri-Columbia School of Medicine in 1986.
 He completed residency at The Ottawa Hospital.
 He is certified by the Board Certification: Orthopedic Surgery and has a state license in California.

-Medical School: University of Toronto Faculty of Medicine
+Medical School: University of Missouri-Columbia School of Medicine (1986)

 Residency: The Ottawa Hospital (1997)